About Me

 Modern mobile robots need to navigate complex environments with boundless types of obstacles and terrain.
 Currently, most traversability prediction methods rely on heuristics, human demonstration, or pretraining on a specific set of object classes.
 At the Robotic Systems Lab, I investigated applications of large pretrained vision language models to traversability prediction.

 This project involved implementing existing traversability analysis methods in simulation, coming up with a novel approach to traversability analysis using visual semantics, developing a ROS package to run the method interactively on an Anymal D robot dog, and designing experiments to ablation test the method.
 We demonstrated long horizon unguided exploration using zero shot traversability prediction.
 Additionally, we investigated how traversability knowledge can act as a prior for imitation learning.
-An initial writeup of our findings can be found here.

 Cornell Greenberg Lab